NVIDIA/NeMo-Aligner/docs/user-guide/knowledge-distillation.rst

             set +x

-You can also generate the teacher logits for the validation dataset by replacing these lines
+You can also generate the teacher logits for the validation dataset by replacing these lines:

 .. code-block:: bash